OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-an-introduction/index.md

 It is argued that perhaps the ‘Rise of the Underdog’ is actually the ‘Fall of the Top Dog’.

-Examining the UH, for which there is perhaps weak evidence, is important in player ID and development space as the UH is often used as a reason for not addressing RAE, for which there is 40 years of strong evidence.
+Examining the UH, for which there is perhaps weak evidence, is important in the player ID and development space because the UH is often used as a reason for not addressing RAE, for which there is 40 years of strong evidence.

 [\#1 Gibbs, Jarvis & Dufur (2012)](https://onemoresummer.co.uk/post/questioning-the-underdog-hypothesis-1/)